 Day 1: Arrival & Exploring the City Center

 Your first day in Santiago is about getting oriented and shaking off travel fatigue.
-Most flights arrive at Arturo Merino Benítez International Airport, about 16 km west of the city center.
-The easiest option is taking a taxi or Uber directly to your hotel—expect to pay $15–25 USD depending on traffic.
+Most flights arrive at Arturo Merino BenĂtez International Airport, about 16 km west of the city center.
+The easiest option is taking a taxi or Uber directly to your hotelâexpect to pay $15â25 USD depending on traffic.
 If you're budget-conscious, the bus system works well too; the Tur-Bus airport shuttle costs around $8 USD and takes about 45 minutes.

 Once you've settled into your hotel, head to Plaza de Armas, Santiago's historic central square.
 This is where the city was founded in 1541, and it remains the heart of the capital.
 The Cathedral (free entry) is stunning, and you can pop inside to admire the neoclassical interior.
-Grab lunch at a café around the plaza—empanadas run $3–5 USD each and are the perfect introduction to Chilean comfort food.
+Grab lunch at a cafĂ© around the plazaâempanadas run $3â5 USD each and are the perfect introduction to Chilean comfort food.

 In the afternoon, visit the Palacio La Moneda, Chile's presidential palace.
 You won't get inside (it's the actual seat of government), but the architecture is impressive, and the changing of the guard ceremony at noon is worth timing your day around if you can.
 The surrounding area, called the Civic Center, is where you'll find government buildings and museums.

 As James Chen, a general traveler on wondr, recommends: 'Spend your first evening in the neighborhoods rather than tourist spots.
 The energy is completely different.'
 Head to Lastarria neighborhood as the sun sets.
-This artsy area is just east of the city center and feels like a different world—galleries, boutique shops, and vintage bookstores line narrow European-style streets.
+This artsy area is just east of the city center and feels like a different worldâgalleries, boutique shops, and vintage bookstores line narrow European-style streets.
 Dinner here is excellent; try Patio Bellavista (just next door in the Bellavista neighborhood) for traditional Chilean cuisine.
-A three-course dinner with wine runs about $25–35 USD per person.
-End your night exploring the many bars and live music venues—Santiago has an incredible nightlife scene, though things don't get going until around 10 PM.
+A three-course dinner with wine runs about $25â35 USD per person.
+End your night exploring the many bars and live music venuesâSantiago has an incredible nightlife scene, though things don't get going until around 10 PM.

 When booking your accommodation, [find hotels in Santiago](/book/hotels-in/santiago) to compare neighborhoods.
-Lastarria and Bellavista have the most character, though they're pricier ($80–150 USD per night for mid-range options).
-The city center is cheaper ($50–80 USD) but less vibrant.
+Lastarria and Bellavista have the most character, though they're pricier ($80â150 USD per night for mid-range options).
+The city center is cheaper ($50â80 USD) but less vibrant.

 Day 2: San Cristobal Hill & Wine Country Introduction

 Today is about panoramic views and your first taste of Chile's famous wines.
 Start early and head to San Cristobal Hill (Cerro San Cristobal), the Andes foothills landmark that offers 360-degree views of Santiago and the surrounding mountains.
-You have two options: take the funicular railway up (about $3 USD return) or hike the trail, which takes 30–45 minutes and is moderately steep.
+You have two options: take the funicular railway up (about $3 USD return) or hike the trail, which takes 30â45 minutes and is moderately steep.
 The funicular is iconic, and on a clear day (October through April is ideal), you'll see the snow-capped Andes perfectly framed.

-At the top, you'll find a large statue of the Virgin Mary, gardens, and a restaurant where you can grab coffee and a pastry ($4–6 USD).
+At the top, you'll find a large statue of the Virgin Mary, gardens, and a restaurant where you can grab coffee and a pastry ($4â6 USD).
 Spend 90 minutes up there photographing and soaking in the views.
-On your way down, stop at the small amphitheater where locals exercise—it's a genuine slice of Santiago life.
+On your way down, stop at the small amphitheater where locals exerciseâit's a genuine slice of Santiago life.

 For lunch, head to Central Market (Mercado Central), Santiago's iconic seafood market just north of the city center.
 This is where locals buy fish, and it's one of the most sensory-rich experiences in the city.
-The raw energy, the smell of the sea, the vendors calling out their catches—it's authentically Chilean.
+The raw energy, the smell of the sea, the vendors calling out their catchesâit's authentically Chilean.
 More importantly, there are several excellent seafood restaurants inside.
-Donde Augusto and El Tano are both famous; expect to pay $18–25 USD for a fresh fish lunch with a glass of wine.
+Donde Augusto and El Tano are both famous; expect to pay $18â25 USD for a fresh fish lunch with a glass of wine.

 In the afternoon, take a wine tour to the Maipo Valley, Chile's closest wine region, just 30 km south of the city.
-Dozens of tour operators offer half-day tours ($60–90 USD per person) that include transport, tastings at 2–3 wineries, and lunch.
+Dozens of tour operators offer half-day tours ($60â90 USD per person) that include transport, tastings at 2â3 wineries, and lunch.
 Popular wineries include Undurraga (known for crisp whites and easy accessibility) and Santa Rita (stunning vineyard views and a museum).
-Alternatively, if you're booking independently, rent a car for the day ($40–60 USD) and visit smaller, less touristy wineries like Concha y Toro (though pricier) or Viña Maipo.
+Alternatively, if you're booking independently, rent a car for the day ($40â60 USD) and visit smaller, less touristy wineries like Concha y Toro (though pricier) or Viña Maipo.

-Taste the famous Chilean Carménère—a red wine that thrives in the Maipo Valley's terroir.
-Most tastings cost $8–15 USD per person and include 4–5 wines.
-A bottle to take back to your hotel costs $8–20 USD depending on the winery.
+Taste the famous Chilean CarmĂ©nĂšreâa red wine that thrives in the Maipo Valley's terroir.
+Most tastings cost $8â15 USD per person and include 4â5 wines.
+A bottle to take back to your hotel costs $8â20 USD depending on the winery.
 Return to the city by evening, and grab dinner in Bellavista or Lastarria.
-Emma Rodriguez, a general traveler on wondr, says: 'The wine tours spoiled me—I didn't expect Chilean wines to be this good for the price.
+Emma Rodriguez, a general traveler on wondr, says: 'The wine tours spoiled meâI didn't expect Chilean wines to be this good for the price.
 You feel like you're getting a secret.'
 She's right; you are.

 Day 3: Art, Culture & Neighborhood Exploration

 Today's about diving deeper into Santiago's creative soul.
 Start in the Lastarria neighborhood, spending the morning exploring galleries and street art.
-The neighborhood is famous for its murals—colorful, politically charged, and genuinely beautiful.
-Walk down Calle Merced and Calle Dardignac slowly; there are cafés on every corner.
+The neighborhood is famous for its muralsâcolorful, politically charged, and genuinely beautiful.
+Walk down Calle Merced and Calle Dardignac slowly; there are cafĂ©s on every corner.

-For brunch, try Café Literario, a bohemian café in the heart of Lastarria where writers and artists gather.
+For brunch, try CafĂ© Literario, a bohemian cafĂ© in the heart of Lastarria where writers and artists gather.
 A coffee and pastry costs about $5 USD.
-Spend time in some of the independent galleries—many are free to enter.
-Galería Arte Actual and Galería Animal showcase local contemporary artists and rarely have admission fees.
+Spend time in some of the independent galleriesâmany are free to enter.
+GalerĂa Arte Actual and GalerĂa Animal showcase local contemporary artists and rarely have admission fees.

-After lunch (grab a sandwich at a neighborhood café for $8–12 USD), visit one of Santiago's world-class museums.
+After lunch (grab a sandwich at a neighborhood cafĂ© for $8â12 USD), visit one of Santiago's world-class museums.
 The Museo Nacional de Bellas Artes (National Fine Arts Museum) has an impressive collection of Chilean and international art, and admission is just $6 USD (free on Sundays).
-If you prefer modern art, the Museo de Arte Contemporáneo (MAC) is next door and equally good.
-Spend 2–3 hours here; quality over rushing through.
+If you prefer modern art, the Museo de Arte ContemporĂĄneo (MAC) is next door and equally good.
+Spend 2â3 hours here; quality over rushing through.

 In the afternoon, explore Providencia, a more upscale neighborhood filled with trendy restaurants, craft cocktail bars, and boutique shops.
 It's where affluent Santiaguinos spend their weekends.
 Walk around Avenida Providencia and dip into side streets.
-This is where you'll find the city's best coffee culture—try Dos Palitos for specialty espresso ($4 USD) or Sublime for a flat white ($5 USD).
+This is where you'll find the city's best coffee cultureâtry Dos Palitos for specialty espresso ($4 USD) or Sublime for a flat white ($5 USD).

 For dinner, stay in Providencia or head back to Bellavista.
 Fuente Alemana is an iconic Chilean burger joint with branches throughout the city; a burger, fries, and drink costs about $10 USD and is genuinely delicious.
-If you want something fancier, Bocanáriz in Lastarria offers excellent Spanish wine and small plates ($30–50 USD per person).
-End your evening at a wine bar—Terroir or Vinoteca Mozo both have thoughtful wine lists and a local vibe.
+If you want something fancier, BocanĂĄriz in Lastarria offers excellent Spanish wine and small plates ($30â50 USD per person).
+End your evening at a wine barâTerroir or Vinoteca Mozo both have thoughtful wine lists and a local vibe.

 Day 4: Valparaiso Day Trip or Maipo Valley Extension